louthy/language-ext/Major Version Release Notes/Version 5/README.md

 * Write unit tests for index operator on lists and foldables [^1]
 * Add IComparisonOperators / IAdditionOperators / etc. to types
 * Make NewTypes support appropriate traits
+* Add Applicatice.Actions to every applicative that has an error state